Sharing the meal, the story and the journey.

 thirdspace_ is a pilot project of the missions committee of the Evangelical Lutheran Church in Canada’s Eastern Synod.
 Rev. Anne Anderson, the seminary’s community pastor, leads the thirdspace_ community in worship, service and learning.

 Join us Sundays at 10:30 a.m. in our temporary chapel at 190 Lester Street for worship services that include music, discussion and communion.
-Note: there will be no services during summer long weekends.
+Note: there will be no services during long weekends.

 We serve our wider community through projects that include a household lending library for students, support for international relief work, and a meal-making session for students once each term.